What Causes Period Cramps?

 We all have different experiences of period cramps.
 While some women are as regular as clockwork and can predict their cramps right down to the day, others might be lucky enough to rarely or never experience the pain of period cramps.
 They are something many of us expect and plan for, like the menstrual bleeding itself, but we rarely have time to stop and think: what actually causes period cramps and why are they a necessary, if painful, part of our cycle?

 The medical name for period cramps is Dysmenorrhea.
 They happen due to a hormone-like substance, prostaglandins, which causes the uterus walls to contract and then shed its lining, resulting in your period.
-If prostaglandins levels are higher, more pain is often associated with the cramps.
-This varies from woman to woman, but cramps are likely to become less painful as you get older or after childbirth.
+If prostaglandin levels are higher, more pain is often associated with the cramps.
+This varies from woman to woman, but cramps are likely to become less painful as you get older, or after childbirth.

-There are a few other conditions which can cause cramps.
+There are a few other conditions that can cause cramps.
 Treating these conditions will help stop the symptoms.
 These conditions include:

 In most cases, period cramps are a sign of a healthy body reacting to the natural shedding of the uterus wall.
 However, if menstrual cramps are disrupting your life every cycle, if your symptoms get worse, or if you begin to get severe cramps after you’re 25 years old, you should speak to your doctor.

 Saying goodbye to hormones is a great way to get to know your body better.
 Natural Cycles is 100% hormone-free and is scientifically proven to be effective.
 Sign up today to try the world’s first birth control app.

 What do period cramps feel like?